This post is also available in: Español (Spanish)

 According to the American Veterinary Medical Association, roughly 4.5 million Americans are bitten by dogs each year.
 Most dog bites are rather harmless incidences, like a dog accidentally biting a child while they are playing together.
 However sometimes these bites can be much more serious, according to the same study 20% of people that have been bit by a dog require medical attention.

 These latter instances are taken quite seriously by local animal control agents.
-The last thing anyone wants is for there to be a dog that poses a danger to their family, itself and/or the general public.
-A dog that has bitten others without any form of provocation is considered to be one of the most serious types of instances for local agents, and so action must be taken.
+The last thing anyone wants is for there to be a dog that poses a danger to their family, itself and/or the general public, but every circumstance is different.

 What Happens When a Dog Bites Someone